thephpleague/csv/docs/9.0/reader/index.md

 ## Header detection

-You can set and retrieve the header offset as well as the header record.
+You can set and retrieve the header offset as well as its corresponding record.

 ### Description